jdno/coding-blog/_posts/2016-01-22-dockerizing-sinatra.md

 **[Docker](https://docker.com)** container around it.
 In the next parts of the series, we will be adding a database and orchestration.

+> You can find the complete source code on GitHub: [jdno/docker-sinatra-api](https://github.com/jdno/docker-sinatra-api)

 ## A simple Sinatra app

 My longterm goal with this series is to get a working web service that I can use